librato/api-docs/source/includes/_dashboards.md

 PUT https://metrics-api.librato.com/v1/dashboards/:id
 ```

+>Example Request

->Example Request: If we have a dashboard with instruments [42, 7, 16], and we want to swap 42 and 7, remove 16, and add 99.
+>If we have a dashboard with instruments [42, 7, 16], and we want to swap 42 and 7, remove 16, and add 99.
 Submit the instruments field with the new IDs, in the order you want them to appear.

 ```shell
 curl \